paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-045-fair-housing.md

 (2) rooms or units in dwellings containing living quarters occupied or intended to be occupied by no more than four families living independently of each other, if the owner actually maintains and occupies one of such living quarters as his residence.

-**(c) Business of selling or renting dwellings defined** For the purposes of subsection (b) of this section, a person shall be deemed to be in the business of selling or renting dwellings if—
+**(c) Business of selling or renting dwellings defined** For the purposes of subsection (b), a person shall be deemed to be in the business of selling or renting dwellings if—

 (1) he has, within the preceding twelve months, participated as principal in three or more transactions involving the sale or rental of any dwelling or any interest therein, or